modanesh/Differential_IG/README.md

 # Differential Integrated Gradient

-This is the implementation of the differential saliency method used in "[Understanding Finite-State Representations of Recurrent Policy Networks](https://arxiv.org/abs/2006.03745)", accepted to the *Extending Explainable AI Beyond Deep Models and Classifiers* workshop at the *International Conference on Machine Learning* **(ICML)** 2020.
+This is the implementation of the differential saliency method used in "[Re-understanding Finite-State Representations of Recurrent Policy Networks](https://arxiv.org/abs/2006.03745)", accepted to the **International Conference on Machine Learning (ICML) 2021**.

 ## Installation
 * Python 3.5+